ibm-cloud-docs/vpc/acl-create.md

 | 1 | Allow | TCP | Any IP, ports 80 - 80 |Any IP, any port|
 | 2 | Allow | ALL | 10.10.20.0/24, any port |Any IP, any port|
 | 3 | Deny| ALL | Any IP, any port |Any IP, any port|
 {: caption="Table 1.
-Information for configuring inbound rules" caption-side="top"}
+Information for configuring inbound rules" caption-side="bottom"}

 Then, configure the following outbound rules: